BASEBALL CARDS GOING UP IN VALUE

 While the roots of baseball cards date back to the late 1800s with tobacco companies inserting cards in cigarette packs as a marketing gimmick, it was the post-World War 2 era that saw the birth of the modern baseball card industry.
 In the 1950s, companies like Topps gained exclusive licenses with Major League Baseball and began mass producing sets that were gobbled up by the baby boomer generation.
 These early post-war cards featured the stars of that era like Mickey Mantle, Willie Mays, and Hank Aaron.
 The relatively low print runs combined with the fact that many cards ended up in landfills or were ruined over the decades has made surviving examples from this golden age incredibly scarce.

-Read also: BEST BASEBALL CARDS FOR KIDS
+Read also: AMERICAN BASEBALL CARDS VALUE

 As the boomer generation aged and nostalgia set in for the cards of their youth in the late 20th century, demand began to skyrocket.
 At the same time, the internet made connecting willing buyers and sellers around the world much easier.
 This surge in demand collided with the reality that very few of these early post-war specimens survived in pristine condition, driving up prices dramatically.
 Iconic cards like the 1952 Topps Mickey Mantle became the first to break the $100,000 price barrier in the early 1990s.
 Since then, values have only continued climbing exponentially.
 A near mint 1952 Topps Mantle is now valued over $5 million, making it one of the most valuable trading cards in existence.